kobylynskyi/graphql-java-codegen/docs/migration-to-3.0.0.md

 ### 3. Update plugin configuration for `customAnnotationsMapping` and `directiveAnnotationsMapping`
-If you have used `customAnnotationsMapping` config option, then it should be updated by providing an array of annotations in the following format:
+If you have used `customAnnotationsMapping` or `directiveAnnotationsMapping` config options, then it should be updated by providing an array of annotations in the following format:

 #### Maven
 ```xml